KalyaniWaghchaure/detrator/README.md

 ## Support

-For support, email [support-email] or open an issue in the repository.
+For support, email [support-email] or open an issue in the repository."# detrator"